ARM-software/arm-trusted-firmware/docs/user-guide.md

         make ARCH=arm64 menuconfig
         #   Kernel Features ---> [*] Support for hot-pluggable CPUs

+        CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-none-elf- \
-        CROSS_COMPILE=</path/to/>aarch64-none-elf- make -j6 ARCH=arm64
+        make -j6 ARCH=arm64

 3. Copy the Linux image `arch/arm64/boot/Image` to the working directory from where the FVP is launched.
-A symbolic link may also be created instead.
+Alternatively a symbolic link may be used.

 #### Obtaining the Flattened Device Trees

 Depending on the FVP configuration and Linux configuration used, different FDT files are required.
-FDTs for the Foundation and Base FVPs can be found in the Trusted Firmware source directory under `fdts`.
+FDTs for the Foundation and Base FVPs can be found in the Trusted Firmware source directory under `fdts/`.
 The Foundation FVP has a subset of the Base FVP components.
-For example, the Foundation FVP lacks CLCD and MMC support, and has only one CPU cluster).
+For example, the Foundation FVP lacks CLCD and MMC support, and has only one CPU cluster.

 *   `fvp-base-gicv2-psci.dtb`